tomeshnet/toronto-community-network-docs/src/hardware/cpe-ubiquiti.md

 The following information you will need to collect before beginning  the configuration.

-- SSID of the Supernode antenna you wish to connect to
+- SSID of the supernode antenna you wish to connect to
 - Your assigned node name
 - Your assigned IP address, Netmask, Gateway
 - A computer with WiFi for management radio method or a computer with a network port for cable method.